You are here

 chalets of Furfande (2,300m)

-Chalets de Furfande à Arvieux
+Chalets de Furfande in Arvieux

 As at Clapeyto, the chalets of Furfande were all used for the storage of hay.
 Because of the steep slopes here, games of boules are played with square boules.
 There is a championship every year during the Furfande gala (‘la fête de Furfande’).